 In rare and extreme cases, oral surgery may be needed to correct a severe open bite.
 Oral surgery is used in conjunction with orthodontic treatment, such as braces, to correct a severe open bite.
 This isn’t too common, as most cases can be treated with braces or Invisalign.
 The Carter & Higgins Orthodontics team will outline all treatment options for you, including whether you will need oral surgery.

 Get Started Fixing Your Open Bite

 Are you ready to fix your open bite?
 If you’re in the Tulsa, OK, area, it’s easy to get started!
-You can request a free consultation with Carter & Higgins Orthodontics from your desktop, laptop or mobile device.
+You can request a consultation with Carter & Higgins Orthodontics.
 We will give you a thorough examination, explain your options, and our flexible financing.
 You’ll be surprised at the difference when your open bite is repaired.
 Your eating and sleeping may improve, and even the shape of your face will be different.
 Plus, you’ll get the smile of your dreams!
 Repairing an open bite doesn’t just improve your self-esteem.
 It can improve your overall health.